wate-labs/wate/README.md

 > see them in context.
 > If an assertions fails an error message is being displayed (exit code > 0).

+###### Exports

+You can define exports to persist given value (e.g. captures) to a file that can later be picked up by a subsequent suite run.
+These exported values are namespaced by the case and are available in the same named case in a subsequent suite.
+This is needed when you want to test delayed or asynchronous features like the result of a processing.

+> To actually be able to use this in an automated fasion the delay can be
+> steered by a CI tool like GitLab CI.

+###### Imports

+Imports are the counterpart for exports.
+This allows to tell the case which formerly exported values to load from the shared file and use f.e. as a parameter for the follow up case.
+To use a formerly exported value use the `$imports.` format (e.g. `$imports.exportName`).

 ## Setting up a new project

 To bootstrap a new project `wate init` can be used which will automatically